KinNiji/NijiBot/README.md

 # NijiBot
 Template source：https://github.com/cqmoe/cqcppsdk-template.
-To compile, replace files in the same folder downloaded from above.
+To compile, replace files in the same folder downloaded from the above repository.